Obesity is nowadays a problem that affects not only humans but also our pets.

 Check once a week how your dog is feeling, if it is tired, sad, energetic, getting better, etc. This will serve to evaluate its evolution and will be very useful information for the next visit to the vet.

-- Your dog should be fed with specific food for weight loss.
+- It is possible your dog should be fed with specific food for weight loss.
 Choose a good commercial brand with the help of the veterinarian.

-- Foods that say “food flavored with…” are harmful.
-This type of food does not contain real animal protein but is artificially flavored.
+- Foods that say “food flavored with…” may not be nutritionally balanced.
+This type of food may not contain real animal protein.

 - If you have the chance to take your dog to places like the pool or the beach, do it!
 This would be a great exercise, as it costs them less effort.
 As your dog will not only carry its weight on its legs but will distribute it on different parts of its body.